Zanark/Classroom-attendance-analysis/README.md

 # Facial-Recognition-Attendance
-Taking attendance in a classs using facial recognition
+Taking attendance in a class using facial recognition